muratbekj/Weather_Api_practical/README.md

 ## Details
 ### Api

-Create an API_KEY file to store your api key
+Create an account on https://openweathermap.org/ and get your API_KEY, With that, create a `API_KEY` file in the project directory and paste your api key in it